-After installing the graphics card driver in the operating system, go to the Catalyst Control Center.
-Browse to Performance\AMD CrossFireXTM Configuration and ensure the Enable CrossFireXTM check box is selected.
-Select the GPU combination you want to use and click Apply.
-(Available combination options are dependent on the number of graphics cards.)
+After installing the graphics card driver in the operating system, go to the AMD VISION Engine Control Center.
+Browse to Performance\ AMD CrossFireXTM and ensure the Enable CrossFireXTM check box is selected.
+And click Apply.

 C-2.
 To Enable SLI Function